 A course covering the four basic mathematical operations as they apply to rational numbers with an introduction to variables.
 Emphasis is placed on applications to real world problems.
 Computations will be performed without the use of any calculating device.
 18 hours lecture.
-(TBA option) (Non-degree credit course.
+(Non-degree credit course.
 Pass/No Pass only.)

-MAT-90E - Special Topics in Pre-Algebra: Real 1 unit Numbers and an Introduction to Algebra Prerequisite: MAT-90D.
+MAT-90E - Special Topics in Pre-Algebra: Real 1 unit Numbers and an Introduction to Algebra

+Prerequisite: MAT-90D.

 A course covering the four basic mathematical operations as they apply to real numbers and an introduction to algebraic expressions.
 Emphasis is placed on applications to real world problems.
 18 hours lecture.
-(TBA option) (Non-degree credit course.
+(Nondegree credit course.
 Pass/No Pass only.)

-MAT-90F - Special Topics in Pre-Algebra: 1 unit Algebraic Expressions and Equations Prerequisite: MAT-90E.
+MAT-90F - Special Topics in Pre-Algebra: 1 unit Algebraic Expressions and Equations

+Prerequisite: MAT-90E.

 A course covering the addition, subtraction, multiplication, and factoring of polynomials as well as simplification of basic algebraic expressions.
 Emphasis is placed on applications to real world problems.
 18 hours lecture.
-(TBA option) (Non-degree credit course.
+(Non-degree credit course.
 Pass/No Pass only.)

-MAT-98 - Academic Excellence Seminar .5 unit Prerequisite: None.
+MAT-98 - Academic Excellence Seminar